By Molly J. Anderson-Childers | Updated June 9, 2018

 Q: What is the most rewarding aspect of your career?

 A: I think the most rewarding thing about being a librarian is that every day I have the opportunity to help people find answers to their questions; whether it be helping them find a book they read when they were a child or helping them with research papers, genealogy, or answers to medical questions.
 My reward in finding a treasured childhood book for patrons is seeing the smile on their face and the nostalgia in their eyes.
 Especially since all I have to go on is that they remember the book was about a duck and it had a white cover with red letters!

 Q: What is the most challenging aspect of working in this field?</p>

 A: The most challenging aspect of working in this field is public relations.
 There are many different kinds of people and in my work, I have to tactfully deal with everyone.

 Q: How do you balance your work as a librarian with your creative writing and photography?
-Can you tell our readers how you broke into the world of writing and art?
+Tell us how you broke into the world of writing and art.

 A: I haven't given up a regular job.
 I write because writing is in my blood.
 It is part of who I am, and incorporates well with the job I've had for the past seventeen years.